Colored contacts for medical reasons

 Types of colored contacts

 We’ve already discussed the difference between prescribed and plano colored contacts.
 But you can also divide them based on the coloring method itself.
-To explain this, we first need to discuss the structure of your eye briefly.
+But with all lenses it is advised to use some eye drops To explain this, we first need to discuss the structure of your eye briefly.
 The colored part is called the iris and is made up of different colorful shapes and lines.
 In the center of it, you can find the pupil, which is actually used to see.
 What colored contacts do is to add different dots and shapes to an extent above the iris, leaving the part above the pupils blank so your vision is not affected.
 It all comes down to what extent these lens tints are colored.

 - Opaque tint: this is the most color you can get, creating a non transparent tint changing your eye color completely.
 Similar to hair color, a naturally dark shade is harder to add color to.
 So for people with dark shades of eye color, the opaque tints are advised.
 For example if you want to try honeycolor but your natural eye color is dark brown.
 This is also true in the case of theatrical lenses, where the eye is mimicked to be a completely different shape, alien or demonic even.